Lekshmi288/Data-Driven-Analysis-of-Vertical-Motions-in-Milky-Way-Stars/README.md

    ◆ Converted sky coordinates to 3D Galactic Cartesian coordinates using the Astropy package for accurate positional representation and for the ease of understanding.

    ◆ For young stars without line-of-sight velocities, derived vertical velocities using just their proper motions, accounting for Galactic rotation and solar motion using Drimmel et al. (2000) approximations.

+   ◆ Applied Gaussian smoothing to better visualize trends and reduce noise in kinematic data, helping to highlight the underlying patterns in vertical motions which aided in the discovery of a new kinematic wave in the Milky Way.

 ✅ Comparative Analysis: